ERMI-Software/ermi-file-format/README.md

 ## Overview

 For batch operation ERMI consumes a CSV [RFC 4180](https://tools.ietf.org/html/rfc4180) formatted text file.
 This file is made up of a number of columns representing the ERMI Data Model.
-This file is versioned using the [semvar versioning system](https://semver.org)
+This file is versioned using the [semvar versioning system](https://semver.org).
+The version can be found at the top of this document, the latest version can be found at  https://github.com/ermi-ltd/ermi-file-format/releases

 ## ERMI Data Model.